kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 ### Windows Subsystem For Linux (WSL)

-The frustration regularly faced by developers when working on Windows, and the dominance of Open Source in software development ecosystem to a degree threathened Windows, where developers preferring MacOS for their preferred desktop.
+The frustration regularly faced by developers when working on Windows, and the dominance of Open Source in software development ecosystem to a degree threathened Windows, where developers preferring MacOS for their preferred desktop because of its Unix heritage and MacPorts.

 In response to that , for a few years now, Windows introduced the ability to run Linux commandline seamlessly on Windows through their WSL feature which essentially runs a Linux VM on top of Windows, with seamless filesystem integration to allow access of files in the host by the guest VM.
 This to a degree allows developers to have access to their Linux tooling on Windows, alongside access to Microsoft Office.